 The Klamath Tribes' relinquishment and release of claims set forth in Section 15.3.5.A shall not be in force or effect until the date on which the Secretary publishes a statement of findings in the Federal Register that certain conditions precedent that benefit the Klamath Tribes have been fulfilled.
 The Klamath Tribes' relinquishment and release shall be effective from the date of publication of this notice.
+Reference in Section 15.3.5 to Appendix C-2 means the version of Appendix C-2 adopted by the Klamath Basin Coordinating Council on June 17, 2011, or such other version of Appendix C-2 approved by the KBCC, and the authorized representatives of the Secretary, and the Klamath Tribes consistent with Section 4.1.2.C.
 These conditions precedent are as follows:

-- i.
-Authorizing Legislation, which authorizes the relinquishments and releases above, and includes authorization for the United States and the Klamath Tribes to irrevocably make the Assurances stated in Section 15.3 and authorizes the United States to participate in the OPWAS process under Section 16.2.1, has been enacted into law; - ii.
+i.
+Authorizing Legislation, which authorizes the relinquishments and releases above, and includes authorization for the United States and the Klamath Tribes to irrevocably make the Assurances stated in Section 15.3 and authorizes the United States to participate in the OPWAS process under Section 16.2.1, has been enacted into law;

+- ii.
 The Secretary has published the notice provided for in Section 15.3.4.A concluding that the beneficial events enumerated there for the Klamath Tribes have been accomplished; - iii.
-The total amount of funding identified for the elements of Appendix C-2 associated with the planning and implementation of Phase I and Phase II of the Fisheries Restoration Plan, Phase I of the Fisheries Reintroduction Plan, the Fisheries Monitoring Plan, the Water Use Retirement Program, the Interim Flow and Lake-level Program, and the Regulatory Assurances Programs, as specified in Sections 10, 11.3.1, 12, 16.2, 20.4, and 22.2 has been authorized and appropriated; - iv.
+The total amount of funding identified for the elements of Appendix C-2 associated with the planning and implementation of Phase I and Phase II of the Fisheries Restoration Plan, Phase I of the Fisheries Reintroduction Plan, the Fisheries Monitoring Plan, the Water Use Retirement Program, the Interim Flow and Lake-level Program, and the Regulatory Assurances Programs, as specified in Sections 10, 11.3.1, 12, 16.2, 20.4, and 22.2 has been authorized and appropriated, provided that, of these total funding amounts, the following amounts have been appropriated and transferred to the Klamath Tribes to perform the relevant actions: (1) fifty percent of the funds identified to perform restoration actions in Appendix C-2 line items 3-5 (Williamson, Sprague, and Wood river aquatic habitat restoration) and monitoring actions in line items 51 (UKL analysis of long-term data sets), 52 (UKL listed suckers), 54 (tributaries geomorphology/riparian vegetation), 55 (tributaries physical habitat), 56 (tributaries listed suckers), and 59 (remote sensing acquisition and analysis), and (2) the funds identified to perform monitoring actions in line items 48 (UKL nutrients/algae/zooplankton), 50 (UKL external loading), and 53 (tributaries water quality/nutrients/temperature); - iv.
 The total amount of funding identified for the elements of Appendix C-2 associated with Sections 32 and 33 has been authorized and appropriated, and funding has been Timely provided to the Klamath Tribes consistent with Section 33.2.1 to allow the Tribes to acquire the Mazama Forest; - v.
 Facilities Removal as defined by the Hydroelectric Settlement has occurred; and - vi.
 The petition described in Section 34 has been granted or rendered unnecessary to achieve the purpose of Section 34, or the equivalent benefits contemplated in Section 34.2 are in place and effective.